 Matter and Antimatter – Laws of Conservation in Nuclear Reactions

 In analyzing nuclear reactions, we apply the many conservation laws.
-Nuclear reactions are subject to classical conservation laws for charge, momentum, angular momentum, and energy (including rest energies).
-Additional conservation laws, not anticipated by classical physics, are are electric charge, lepton number and baryon number.
-Certain of these laws are obeyed under all circumstances, others are not.
+Nuclear reactions are subject to classical conservation laws for the charge, momentum, angular momentum, and energy (including rest energies).
+Not anticipated by classical physics, additional conservation laws are electric charge, lepton number, and baryon number.
+Certain of these laws are obeyed under all circumstances, and others are not.

 At this point, we describe especially the relationship between antimatter and the following laws of conservation:

 - Law of Conservation of Electric Charge